Prachibansal11/Prachibansal11/README.md

-👋 Hello, world!
-I'm [Prachi Bansal]
+## 👋 Hello, world!
+I'm Prachi Bansal

-🎓 Just graduated with a degree in Economics and a minor in data obsession.
+🎓 Just graduated with a degree in **Economics** and a minor in **data obsession**.
 📊 I turn numbers into stories, spreadsheets into insights, and caffeine into code.
-💻 Currently diving headfirst into the wonderful world of data analysis, where Python, SQL, and a sprinkle of R are my closest companions.
+💻 Currently diving headfirst into the wonderful world of **data analysis**, where Python, SQL, and a sprinkle of R are my closest companions.

-🧠 What I'm into:

-📈 Crunching data until it confesses the truth

-📊 Building dashboards that even non-data folks find cool

-🧹 Cleaning messy datasets like a digital Marie Kondo

-🤖 Learning new tools (currently obsessed with Python, pandas, and Power BI)

-🎯 Connecting data to real-world decisions and outcomes

-🔭 What I’m working on:

-✍️ Personal data projects (because why not analyze my Spotify habits?)

-📚 Brushing up on machine learning & predictive analytics

-💼 Looking for opportunities where I can solve real problems with data

-🚀 Fun facts:

-I once made a chart to prove my roommate eats 80% of the shared snacks

-Excel pivot tables are my comfort zone

-I speak fluent sarcasm and semi-fluent SQL

 ---

+### 🧠 **What I'm into:**
+- 📈 Crunching data until it confesses the truth
+- 📊 Building dashboards that even non-data folks find cool
+- 🧹 Cleaning messy datasets like a digital Marie Kondo
+- 🤖 Learning new tools (currently obsessed with Python, pandas, and Power BI)
+- 🎯 Connecting data to real-world decisions and outcomes

+---

+### 🔭 **What I’m working on:**
+- ✍️ Personal data projects (because why not analyze my Spotify habits?)
+- 📚 Brushing up on machine learning & predictive analytics
+- 💼 Looking for opportunities where I can **solve real problems with data**

+---

+### 🚀 **Fun facts:**
+- I once made a chart to prove my roommate eats 80% of the shared snacks
+- Excel pivot tables are my comfort zone
+- I speak fluent sarcasm and semi-fluent SQL

+---

+### 📬 **Let’s connect!**
+Feel free to check out my projects, drop a star ⭐️, or reach out — I love talking data, economics, or just geeking out over cool visualizations.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=instagram&logoColor=white)](https://www.instagram.com/)